maths2ai/Actor_Critc_UDACITY/README.md

 2. Unzip (or decompress) the archive

-## Run the project

-Start the jupyter server

-Open the Continuous_Control.ipynb notebook

-Change the kernel to drlnd

-Run cells from top to bottom in the Jupyter Notebook, till the Prio Buffer cell.
-If you want to run the DDPG with the add of a prioritized experience buffer follow the instructions in the markdowns in the Jupyter Notebook.
+3. Run the requirements.txt in the shell: pip install -r requirements.txt

+# Executing the code:

+The code can be executed directly in the jupyter notebook running all the cells in order from top till the "Main" cell.
+After the "Main" cell there are some additional cells if one wants to modify DDPG and turn it into a naive version of D4PG.
+In order to do so follow the instruction into the notebook.